-Year I TEACHING OF ATHLETICS-FIELD EVENTS Credits 3 Semester II TEACHING OF ATHLETICS-FIELD EVENTS Course Code SOE PES 010211 C0143 At the end of the course, the students will be able to: Describe the fundamentals of field and throwing events in Athletics.
-Learning Ou tcomes Prepare the sketch of various field events.
-Demonstrate the holding and releasing stances in various throwing events, and takeoff and landing position in various jumping events of Athletics.
-Course Content Introduction of the game/sport and historical development with special reference to India, Orientation of the students Orientation of the students to the play area and equipment used in the game/sport, Important tournaments held at National a tional and International levels, Distinguished sports awards and personalities related to the Game/sport.
+Year I TEACHING OF ATHLETICS-FIELD EVENTS Credits 3 Semester II TEACHING OF ATHLETICS-FIELD EVENTS Course Code SOE PES 030211 C0143 L At the end of the course, the students will be able to: 1 Describe the fundamentals of field and throwing events in Athle etics.
+Learning Ou itcomes Prepare the sketch of various field events.
+Demonstrate the holding and releasing stances in various thro wing events, and takeoff and landing position in various jumping events of Athletics.
+General out-line of the contents of Teaching of Athletic (Field Even nts) Introduction of the game/sport and historical development with special reference to India, Orientation of the students to the play area and equipment used in the game/sport, Important tournaments held at National and International levels, Distinguished sports awards and personalities related to the Game/sport.
 Warming-up- General free hand exercises, specific work out using equipment.
-Fundamental skills, Lead up activities, General rules and their interpretations, Duties of officials, officiating in class competencies and Intramurals, Marking of the play area.
-Fundamentals of the events, rules and regulations, measurements of fields.
+Fundamental skills, Lead up activities, General rules and their interpretations, Duties of officials, officiating in class competencies and Intramurals, Marking of of the play area.
+For undamentals of the events, rules Course Content and regulations, measurements of fields.
 Each student teacher is expected to take at least five lessons on athletic field events during g the course of the semester.
 The lessons will be supervised by the faculty members and experts who would discuss the merits and demerits of the concerned lesson and guide them for the future.
-In these lessons, the duration should slowly increase and all the parts of the lesson covered progressively.
+In these lessons, the duration sho ould slowly increa se and all the parts of the lesson covered progressively.

-Year I ADVANCE TEACHING, COACHING AND OFFICIATING OF Credits 3 Semester II THE GAMES-I Course Code SOE PES 010212 C0143 Learning Outcomes At the end of the course, the students will be able to: • Illustrate and interpret the rules and regulations of the two games. • Mentor, officiate and perform other duties for the two games. • Prepare the coaching lesson plan and design the coaching schedule.
-General out-line of the contents of Advance Teaching, Coaching and Officiating of the Games and Sports The students of M.P.E.S II Semester need to develop sports theory and skill proficiency in taking officiating lesson on selected above discipline.
-In view of this, the students shall be provided with advance mechanism of officiating in selected discipline.
-The duration of the lesson to be conducted by these students ne.
-The duration of the lesson to be conducted by these students shall be in the range of 30 to 40 minutes depending Course Content Each student teacher is expected to take at least five lessons of course of the semester.
-The lessons will be supervised by the factorise course of the semester. on the class time they are going to handle at school and college level.
-Each student teacher is expected to take at least five lessons of Advance Teaching, Officiating and Coaching during the course of the semester.
-The lessons will be supervised by the faculty members and experts who would discuss the merits and demerits of the concerned lesson and guide them for the future.
-In these lessons, the duration should slowly increase and all the parts of the lesson covered progressively.
-Note: The Students shall be encouraged to opt for the same games as opted in the First Semester.
+Year I ADVANCE TEACHING, COACHING AND OFFICIATING OF Credits 3 Semester II THE GAMES-I Course Code SOE PES 030212 C0143 Learning Outcomes At the end of the course, the students will be able to: • Illustrate and interpret the rules and regulations of the two games. • Mentor, officiate and perform other duties for the two games. • Prepare the coaching lesson plan and design the coaching schedule.
+Course Conte nt The students of M.P.Ed II Semester need to develop sports theory and selected above discipline.
+In view of this, the students shall be provided discipline.
+The duration of the lesson to be conducted by these students on the class time they are going to handle at school and college level.
+Each student teacher is expected to take at least five lessons of Advancourse of the semester.
+The lessons will be supervised by the faculty meand demerits of the concerned lesson and guide them for the future.
+In and all the parts of the lesson covered progressively. d skill proficiency with advance med shall be in the rang ce Teaching, Offi embers and expen y in taking officiating lesson on chanism of officiating in selected ge of 30 to 40 minutes depending ciating and Coaching during the rts who would discuss the merits Note: The Students shall be encouraged to opt for the same games a s opted in the Fi rst Semester.